 The Irish Potato Famine was a disaster for Ireland's farmers and families.
 Recovery took a long time, but now the country is committed to food and drink sustainability.
 Here is how it happened.

 All across Europe, Ireland is perceived as a sustainable green country.
 But is it really?
-Ireland's new program "Origin Green," the first such in the world, is making sure of it.
+Ireland's new program "Origin Green," the first of its kind in the world, is making sure of it.

-A sustainable atmosphere is one that maintains its gases at a healthy level for life to thrive.
-Photosynthesis plays an integral role - plants balancing mammals like us.
-This article shows how.
+A sustainable atmosphere is one that maintains its gases at a healthy level and balance for life to thrive.
+Photosynthesis plays an integral role, with plant activity balancing mammals like us.
+This article shows what plants do.

 Southern California's wild parrot population is growing, raising worries that they might be threatening the survival of native birds.

-Nature has its dangers, but without it we starve ourselves in more ways than we can imagine.
-From nature we learn what it is to be human, how we fit in to life, and how we can make life easier.
+People need the natural world.
+From nature we learn what it is to be human, how we fit into our environment, and how we can make life easier.